Adaptive Learning with AI: Teaching Students to use AI to be Resourceful

 A fixed mindset can impact instructors as well.
 After teaching for some time, you might start to think of your students or certain students in a way.
 For instance, when a student does not use sources or cite them with some level of accuracy, you may find yourself thinking that the student really doesn’t care or is not very smart.
 A positive mind-set is important for academic success, but if a student is not achieving his or her professors’ expectations and requirements, then positive thinking can dwindle.

-1. **Encourage Self-Directed Learning**: Provide opportunities for independent study and exploration.
 Allow students to pursue topics of interest and create their own learning paths, fostering a sense of ownership over their education.

 3. **Promote Critical Thinking**: Provide students with multiple opportunities to engage in critical thinking.
 Practicing the skill of critical thinking increases one’s ability to analyze, pose open-ended questions that require them to consider multiple solutions and approaches.
+Use AI chatbots as a tool for students to engage with – not to do the thinking for them.

 You can read my book about curriculum development or take one of my online course that covers a 5-step curriculum building strategy.